bbauska/W3Cx-3of5/README.md

 <ul>
   <li><i>Lines 11-13</i>: we call navigator.getUserMedia.
 The parameters indicate that we want to capture the video and the audio from the current device (default Webcam).
 The call to getUserMedia returns an ES6 promise: the then(stream) method that follows.</li>
   <li><i>Line 14</i>: the then(stream) method is called in case of success and gets the current audio/video stream as parameter.
 This is passed by the browser to your JavaScript code.</li>
-  <li><i>Lines 15-19</i>: The *line 16 *sets the audio/video stream of the default Webcam to the srcObject attribute of the video element, while *line 18* starts displaying it in the video player (there can be more than one Webcam, we'll see how to select one in particular next). *Line 19* stores the stream in a global variable so that we can use it from another function (for stopping/starting the Webcam...)</li>
+  <li><i>Lines 15-19</i>: The <i>line 16 </i>sets the audio/video stream of the default Webcam to the srcObject attribute of the video element, while <i>line 18</i> starts displaying it in the video player (there can be more than one Webcam, we'll see how to select one in particular next). <i>Line 19</i> stores the stream in a global variable so that we can use it from another function (for stopping/starting the Webcam...)</li>
   <li><i>Lines 19-23</i> define the catch method called in case of error (it could be that the Webcam cannot be accessed, or authorizations have not been granted).</li>
   <li><i>Lines 25-27</i>: a function for stopping the Webcam.
-We use the global variable webcamStream here, that has been initialized when we started using the Webcam in *line 19*.
+We use the global variable webcamStream here, that has been initialized when we started using the Webcam in <i>line 19</i>.
 We have to stop separately the audio and the video streams.</li>
 </ul>

 <h4>Other examples that mix what we've seen in previous chapters, but this time with a live video stream</h4>